-The plan shows that there are a limited number of windows to the rear elevation in an offset position, 7.5m from the three storey flats at 2 - 12 Elmdale Walk, preventing any undeue overlooking.
+The revised plans show that there are now 2 windows to the rear elevation in an offset position, 7.7m separation distance from the three storey flats within the first three storeys in height and 9 windows in an offset position, 13.9m separation distance from the third to the twelfth storey to residents at 2 - 12 Elmdale Walk, preventing any undue overlooking.

-There would be one window per floor facing out of the rear (western) elevation.
-The majority of these windows, with the exception of the tenth floor, are likely to serve studio apartments rather than communal areas.
-As such, only nine residents would look out to the rear of the site at an oblique angle (separated by c.
-7.5m from neighbouring residential property), while the impact of windows serving the communal area on the tenth floor is likely to be minimal due to the relative height of this floor.
+There would be one window per floor facing out of the rear (western) elevation (except at ground floor).
+The windows would serve a corridor or two studio apartments rather than communal areas.
+As such, only two residents would look out to the rear of the site at an oblique angle (separated by c.
+7.7m from neighbouring residential property).